 Google has other options like turning off the Ambient Display or using adaptive brightness to consume less power.
 Plus, you can set a schedule or limits for when battery saver mode does or doesn’t come on.
 If you just need a phone for communication and don’t need all the smart controls, turn on battery saver mode and the Pixel can last for days.

 Other Quick Battery Tips & Tricks

 At the end of the day, battery life always comes down to how you use your phone.
 Everyone uses their phone differently.
 Try downloading the app BetteryBatteryStats, or even Greenify.
-The first app shows you what apps use the most battery, and will highlight potential problems for you.
-It’s a pretty powerful app that will give you more insight into your usage habits.
-Then Greenify will let you control it all or limit usage.
+These apps improve battery life by detecting problems or helping you control app power and data usage.

 Our last quick tip is to use Airplane mode.
 When you don’t need the “smart” aspects of your phone, or even need to make phone calls, turn on Airplane mode.
 This setting turns off all data, radios, services and more and most phones can last 4-5 days with it enabled.
 I use it whenever I travel or go on vacation and just need my phone for photos.

 The Pixel 3 and Pixel 3 XL are still only a few months old, and even though they get monthly updates, we’re expecting Android 9.0.1 or 9.1 at some point.
 Once that happens we’ll update this post with any changes or bug fixes.